Review: Reeder 3 for iPhone

 The look, the feel, the new functionality, all of them come together to take Reeder 3.0 over the top.
 This update is a big step forward for Reeder.
 Next in line will be the iPad app says Reeder’s developer, Silvio Rizzi.

 I have always preferred to read through my RSS list using Reeder on my iPad, but for the past several months that I’ve been using the Reeder beta, its new look and new features have been compelling enough that I now reach for the smaller device when it comes time to check my RSS feeds.
 I can’t wait for the next version of Reeder for iPad.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.